Pulmonary Hypertension

 This type of PH is secondary to chronic lung disease.
 These lung disease could be obstruction in the airways (COPD or emphysema) or restriction of the expansion of the lung during inhalation (restrictive lung disease like interstitial lung disease or pulmonary fibrosis), obstructive sleep apnea (obstruction of the airways during sleep) and staying at high altitude for long period of time.
 The main issue in all these lung disease is decrease in the oxygen content and increase in carbon dioxide of the blood which causes narrowing of the pulmonary arteries with increase in their pressure.
 Pulmonary vasodilators are usually not useful in this type of PH and treatment includes treating the underlying cause or oxygen inhalation.

 Presence of long standing clots in the lung arteries can cause narrowing of these vessels and increase in the pulmonary artery pressure.
 This type of PH is unique as it can be potentially be cured by removing the clots from the lung artery (pulmonary endartectomy).
-Medications to decrease pulmonary artery pressures (Pulmonary vasodilators) in CTEPH are to be used only in the following conditions
+Medications to decrease pulmonary artery pressures (Pulmonary vasodilators) in CTEPH are to be used only in the following conditions.

 In this group the exact cause of PH is not known.
 Various diseases like long standing kidney failure, sickle cell disease and some metabolic syndromes are included in this group.
 No matter what the group; PH is a severe disease.
 The pulmonary vasodilators can improve quality of life and slow down progress of disease in group 1 PH.
 They have limited role in treatment of patients with group 2 and 3 who benefit the most by treating the underlying cause.
 Patients with group 4 PH benefit most by surgery and role of pulmonary vasodilators is limited in this group (as mentioned above).